Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Theoretical background

 where $n=N-2$, and the subscript of the Pauli operator indicates the $i^{th}$ qubit associated with multi-qubit rotation operations.

 They can be realized by a multi-qubit rotation Z gate with additional single-qubit rotation gates:

 where $\beta = -\gamma = \pi/2$.

-The Hamiltonians of quantum many-body systems are often composed of Pauli operators.
+The Hamiltonians of quantum many-body systems generally include long-range interactions which, in physically-driven ansatz, are often represented by multi-qubit rotation operators.
 Therefore, physically-driven VQE, particularly HVA, are applicable to the MBQC scheme.
 For example, the 1D-TFIM mentioned in Section \ref{section:2.1} has a two-qubit rotation $Z$ gate $R_{ZZ}$ which is particularly suitable for using this characteristic to design the computation process with the MBQC.

-\section{MEASUREMENT-BASED HAMILTONIAN VARIATIONAL ANSATZ}
+To explore the advantage of this characteristic of MBQC brings to the computational process, we analyze it theoretically and the following results discussed are obtained by classical simulation rather than by real quantum hardware.

+\section{Measurement-based Hamiltonian variational ansatz}

-As discussed above, the quantum circuits established with HVA mainly consist of multi-qubit rotation gates whose operation can be equivalently realized by a single measurement on the ancillary qubit in the MBQC.
+\ \ \ \ As discussed above, the quantum circuits established with HVA mainly consist of multi-qubit rotation gates whose operation can be equivalently realized by a single measurement on the ancillary qubit in the MBQC.
 Therefore, measurement-based Hamiltonian variational ansatz (MBHVA) can be particularly suitable for finding the ground state energy of quantum many-body systems in the NISQ era.
 In this section, we verify and demonstrate MBHVA with the two-dimensional Heisenberg model and the Fermi-Hubbard chain respectively.
 The impact of noise is not considered but is discussed in Section \ref{section:IV}.
 In the following, we refer to the HVA based on the quantum circuit as CBHVA (circuit-based HVA) to better distinguish between the two different schemes for construction.
 PaddleQuantum \cite{Paddlequantum} has been used for numerical experiments, and it is a classical simulation platform for both computational schemes.
 The Adam Optimizer has been selected for the optimization algorithm.